Jessica Traynor reviews, interviews & books of the year

 'Fierce and profound, Pit Lullabies is one of the vital books of the new Irish poetry.' - Ciarán O’Rourke, New Hibernia Review

-Jessica Traynor’s poem ‘Ditches’, the first poem in her sequence ‘On Poisons', is featured on posters in the Poems on the Underground series – one of a set of new posters for summer 2022.
+Jessica Traynor’s poem ‘Ditches’, the first poem in her sequence ‘On Poisons', was featured on posters in the Poems on the Underground series – one of a set of posters for summer 2022.
 This set of Poems on the Underground posters circulated on London Underground and Overground cars from 18 July 2022 for four weeks.
 See the poem on the Poems on the Underground website here.